Why Are So Many Dogs Afraid of Storms?

 For all they know, the house might be trying to attack them!

-Consider also the sound of rain hitting a house — it’s a very particular sound.
-That sort of sound might not be deeply programmed into your dog’s instinct, causing them to fear it.
+Consider also the sound of rain hitting a house — it’s very particular.
+That sound might not be deeply programmed into your dog’s instinct, causing them to fear it.

-As dogs recognize that storms and rain are regular occurrences, they tend to become more scared.
+As dogs recognize that storms and rain are regular occurrences, they become more scared.
 This is because they associate them with negative emotions.

-The visual aspect of a storm affects a dog in a similar way.
+The visual aspect of a storm similarly affects a dog.
 If the thunderstorm is very close and is happening at night, lightning flashes could very well briefly light up your house.

-Once again, your dog has no way of understanding that the flash is coming from outside of the house.
+Once again, your dog cannot understand that the flash is coming from outside the house.
 This rapid flickering of the lights, accompanied by the sound, is foreign to them.

-Storms also cause darkness to fall much quicker than it normally does.
-Your dog simply might be freaked out by the fact that their schedule is getting thrown off.
+Storms also cause darkness to fall much quicker than it usually does.
+Your dog might be freaked out because their schedule is getting thrown off.

 But it’s not just the senses of sight and sound that get upset dogs during thunderstorms, their sense of touch gets physically disturbed by storms as well.